fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/fusionexport-server.md

 #### Windows, Linux & Mac

--  We will be exposing two command-line arguments to support HTTPS:
+-  Command-line arguments to support HTTPS:

-   `--ssh-key`: Will accept a relative or absolute path of the private key `--ssh-certificate`: Will accept a relative or absolute path of the certificate
+   -  `--ssh-key`: Accepts a relative or absolute path of the private key
+   -  `--ssh-certificate`: Accepts a relative or absolute path of the certificate

--  Configurations could be provided via a JSON file as well using `-C` or `--config-file` option.
-We will be providing a new attribute called `ssh` which will accept `key` and `certificate` where absolute or relative file path for private key and certificate will be provided.
+-  Configurations can be provided via a JSON file as well using `-C` or `--config-file` option.

 #### Docker